-Financing for Small Medium Enterprise (SME) is always a challenge, however as a Muffin Break franchisee you can benefit from Muffin Break’s accreditation with all 4 of the “Big-Four” banks in Australia, (CBA, ANZ, Westpac and NAB).
+Financing for Small Medium Enterprise (SME) is always a challenge, however as a Muffin Break franchisee you can benefit from Muffin Break’s accreditation with some of the major banks.

 Why is Accreditation Good For Me as a Prospective Franchise Partner?